Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 This will begin to deploy a Service Fabric cluster as well as other necessary resources: a load balancer, public IP address, virtual machine scale set, virtual network, and two storage accounts.

-## Set Up and Deploy the Applications
+## Set up and deploy the applications

 ### Build and publish a Docker image for each application